deepennyway/weavers-almanac/src/character-creation/index.md

 order: 4
 ---

-Before you get together with your group to play Mnemonic, I recommend taking a look at the character concepts in this chapter to start thinking about what kind of character you want to play.
+Before you get together with your group to play *Mnemonic*, I recommend taking a look at the character concepts in this chapter to start thinking about what kind of character you want to play.
 If none of them are a perfect fit, you can also build a character concept from scratch using the rules provided below.

-In order to play Mnemonic, you'll need a character whose story you're interested in telling.
+In order to play *Mnemonic*, you'll need a character whose story you're interested in telling.
 Remember: in Mnemonic, we don't play heroes; we play storytellers, telling the stories of heroes.
-Because of this, the character you imagine will likely begin larger-than-life, borrowing traits and aesthetics from your own culture and the stories you're already familiar with.
-The character will develop as you tell their story into something more life-like.
-But it always begins with a **concept**.
+Because of this, the character you imagine will likely begin larger-than-life, borrowing traits and aesthetics from your own culture and from the stories you're already familiar with.
+The character will develop, as you tell their story, into something more life-like, but it always begins with a **concept**.

 Your character concept gives you something to hold onto while you're figuring out who your character is.
-It tells you a bit about their outlook and also provides some ideas for how to play them constructively within a group (even if the character themselves would rather be alone).
+It tells you a bit about their outlook and also provides some ideas for how to play them constructively within a group (even if the character themself would rather be alone).

 From a mechanical perspective, your concept tells you your character's **strong suit** and their two **standard suits**, along with your character's four **starting skills**.
 Those are the pieces you absolutely need in order to play the game, so if you just want to jump into the game, pick a concept and you're good to go.